Skip to content

 If check or deploy fails here, start with Troubleshooting: local image missing, manifest collisions, healthcheck timeouts, and stale locks are the most common first-deploy failures.

 assets: is optional.
-When you declare it, the assets.command runs in your app image during the deploy, and the files it writes to assets.output_dir are copied into a deploy-managed volume as a fingerprinted release.
+When you declare it, assets.command runs in your app image during the deploy, and the files it writes to assets.output_dir are copied into a deploy-managed volume as a fingerprinted release.
 Requests to assets.host are routed by kamal-proxy to a generated Caddy asset server that serves the current release.
-Typical small and medium Rails or Marten apps do not need separate asset infrastructure - object storage or a CDN - to reach production; see assets.
+Typical small and medium Rails or Marten apps reach production this way without object storage or a CDN; see assets.

 bash